Camjo0001/Inline-X-Emojis/README.md

-# X.com Emoji Picker Extension 🎯
+# Inline X Emoji's 🎯

 A Chrome extension that brings Discord-style emoji picking to X.com (formerly Twitter).
 Type messages naturally with inline emoji suggestions and manage your emoji collection easily.